Signed in as:

 filler@godaddy.com

 One might argue that this is the natural state of land when human management (interference) is removed, but this is not the case.
-In earlier times, when bison roamed the area, there were periods of intense grazing.
-If natural wildfires were not enough, early people intentionally set them.
-Wildfires and bison would reduce the oak forests and suppress the woody growth dramatically while favoring a diverse mix of tall grass (mostly little bluestem) and forbs.
+In earlier times, when bison roamed the area, there were periods of intense grazing and frequent wildfires.
+Wildfires and bison would reduce the oak forests and suppress the woody growth dramatically while favoring a diverse mix of tall grasses (mostly little bluestem) and forbs.

 The goals of good management should be to: greatly reduce the woody understory, moderately reduce the forest density, and encourage diverse mix of native grasses and forbs to grow in open areas and under the trees.
 The following discusses how to do this in the Post Oak Savannah region of Texas, but much of what is described can be applied to other forest areas with a dense woody understory.